Hayxi/Profiles/Stylebot/README.md

-# Stylebot Global Stylesheet !Expired
+# Stylebot Global Stylesheet !EXPIRED

 Most web pages specify `font-family`, so even if you customize fonts in Chrome, they won't be replaced.